danjohnson3141/Jekyll-Test/GET-&#47;navigation&#47;right&#47;:event_id.md

 =
 #### Parameters

-:event_id

-This is derived from the 'id' field of the 'events' table.
+:event_id - Integer, passed in through the URL.
+Derived from the 'id' field of the 'events' table.

 =
 ####JSON request example: